PageRank Algorithm for Graph Databases

 Critical infrastructures are systems that can be represented as a network of highly interdependent nodes and relationships.
 Due to their nature, failure in one node may result in a cascade of failures in other nodes.
 PageRank can help identify nodes likely to fail and if they would cascade to other nodes in the network.

-As energy infrastructure is also a network, using PageRank to identify vulnerabilities in the topology is invaluable and can save time, money and frustration for both companies and users.
+As energy infrastructure is also a network, using PageRank algorithm outputs to identify vulnerabilities in the topology is invaluable and can save time, money, and frustration for both companies and users.

 stop_epsilon, execution is stopped.